 What's your attachment style?

-12 questions.
+20 questions.
 3 minutes.
-Built on 30 years of attachment research, written for the way you actually feel.
-Your shape will surface as you answer — built on the validated ECR-S (Wei et al., 2007).
+Grounded in 30+ years of adult attachment research, written for the way you actually feel.
+Your shape will surface as you answer.

-For researchers and curious users: read the full methodology — the validated framework, the 12 items, the scoring algorithm, the limitations, and the references.
+For researchers and curious users: read the full methodology — the framework, the 20 items, the scoring algorithm, the limitations, and the references.

 Answer about your relationships.